victorbiga/engineering-management/README.md

 # General management resources

 * [14 Points for Management](https://www.deming.org/theman/theories/fourteenpoints) by W. Edwards Deming.
+* [Keith Rabois on the Role of a COO, How to Hire and Why Transparency Matters](http://firstround.com/review/Keith-Rabois-on-the-role-of-a-COO-how-to-hire-and-why-transparency-matters/) includes some nice management nuggets.

 # Engineering Management Resources

 This is a list of inspiring articles related to engineering management.
 Those are usually short and concise articles that are packed with inspiring and concrete ideas.
 They have shaped my own management practice, and I hope they will inspire you as well.

 I don't necessarily agree with everything listed here.
-But I do believe those thought-provoking resources will help you in your manager journey.
+Actually, you'll see that some of those articles have diametrically opposed opinions.
+I do believe those thought-provoking resources will help you in your manager journey.

 ## Antipatterns